 Amongst the most famous dance forms in Kerala, Kathakali is a renowned Kerala dance that is famous all across the world and performed by many artists at various occasions.
 Kathakali originated about 500 years ago in Kerala and combines music, art, design. religion as a form of expression to give you a spectacular theatrical performance.
 Kathakali which is the most famous among Kerala Dance Forms is usually performed by men with colorful attire to portray characters from the Ramanayana, the Mahabharata and the Puranas.

 Kathakali is usually performed by men with colorful attire.
 They portray characters from the Ramanayana, the Mahabharata and the Puranas.
 Kathakali is a form of ballet with muscle movement, and eye movement to express emotions circling around the life of Lord Krishna.
-The dancers are usually decked up in billowing skirts, a headgear, ornaments and their faces are painted in colours of green, white and red to portray different characters.

 ALSO SEE – Best Places to watch Kathakali in Kerala